Parasexual cycle: Haploidization

 Occasionally, nondisjunction of chromosomes occurs during division of a diploid nucleus, so that one of the daughter nuclei has one chromosome too many (2n+1) and the other has one chromosome too few (2n–1).
 Such nuclei with incomplete multiples of the haploid number are termed aneuploid, as they do not have even chromosome number sets such as n or 2n.
 They tend to be unstable and to lose further chromosomes during subsequent mitotic divisions, until the 2n+1 and 2n-1 nuclei progressively revert to n.
 Consistent with this, in E. nidulans (where normally, n=8) nuclei have been found with 17 (2n+1), 16 (2n), 15 (2n–1), 12, 11, 10, and 9 chromosomes.

 Each of these events is relatively rare, and they do not constitute a regular cycle like the sexual cycle.
 But the outcome would be similar.
 Once a diploid nucleus has formed by fusion of two haploid nuclei from different parents, the parental genes can potentially recombine.
 And, the chromosomes that are lost from an aneuploid nucleus during its reversion to a euploid could be a mixture of those in the parental strain.

 Organisms

 The potential to undergo a parasexual cycle under laboratory conditions has been demonstrated in many species of filamentous fungi, including Fusarium monoliforme, Penicillium roqueforti (used in making blue cheeses), Verticillium dahliae, Verticillium alboatrum, Pseudocercosporella herpotrichoides, Ustilago scabiosae, Magnaporthe grisea, Cladosporium fulvum, and the human pathogens Candida albicans and Candida tropicalis.

+Candida species

+A study of the evolution of sexual reproduction in six Candida species concluded that there were recent losses in components of the major meiotic crossover-formation pathway, but retention of a minor pathway.
+It was suggested that if Candida species undergo meiosis it is with reduced machinery, or different machinery, and also that unrecognized meiotic cycles may exist in many species.